michaelfung/docker-stableperl/README.md

 ## runtime-builder

-Use stableperl to build require cpan modules.
+Create a builder environment to build required perl modules and other stuff.
 Don't care the image size.

 ## runtime

-Copy the perl binaries from **runtime-builder**
+Copy the built modules and related stuff from **runtime-builder**

 ## Config